Subject: Cash Collection Procedures

 In addition, campus management is responsible for ensuring that each cash collection location is audited at least once a year and the results reported to the UMS Department of Internal Audit.
-A Cash Collections Audit Program is provided as Exhibit A (Accessible Text-Only Version of Exhibit A & B) to assist with this requirement.
+A Cash Collections Audit Program is provided as Exhibit A (PDF) and Accessible Text-Only Version of Exhibit A & B to assist with this requirement.
 Annually, the campus Chief Financial Officer or designee should send to the Internal Audit Department:

 - A summary of the areas audited (e.g., location, name of responsible person, authorized petty cash amount, name of auditor).

 - A note that there were either no concerns or a description of the issues found (e.g., shortages, segregation of duties issues, supporting documentation issues, reconciliation issues).
 In addition management should comment on any changes made to address concerns or a conclusion that no change would be made and why.